josefmonje/basic-javascript-and-jquery/chapter2.md

 # Declarations

-The Keyword used to declare a variable determines the variable's availability.
+In JS, variables are dynamic, meaning they can be of any type.
+The keyword used to declare a variable determines the variable's availability.

 ```
 var x